 A longtime Montgomery County resident and proud graduate of Texas A&M University, District Attorney Brett Ligon has spent his entire professional career in the area of law enforcement and criminal justice.

 He began his career as an entry level college intern with the Brazos County District Attorney’s Office, and later as a jailer in the Montgomery County Sheriff’s Department.
 After receiving his degree from the South Texas College of Law, he became an Assistant District Attorney with the Harris County District Attorney’s Office.
 While at the District Attorney’s office he was a misdemeanor and felony prosecutor and Chief of the Justice of the Peace Division.
 He left the District Attorney’s office to become staff counsel for the Houston Police Officers’ Union.
-In 2008 and in 2012, he was elected as the District Attorney of Montgomery County.
+In 2008, he was elected as the District Attorney of Montgomery County.
+Brett was re-elected in 2012 and 2016.